 \subsubsection{Setting and Metrics}

 We start increasing the problem size $n$ from $n=180$ for $P_{16}$ and $n=232$ for $Z_{15}$ with step size 10.
 Note that smaller instances can be trivially embedded via clique embedding.
-For each combination of $n$ and $p\in \{0.2, 0.5, 1.0, 1.5, 2.0\}$, we apply Algorithm~\ref{alg:extract_order} and Algorithm~\ref{alg:qubo_linearization} to the generated 10 QUBO instances to obtain linearized QUBO instances.
-For each target graph $P_{16}$ and $Z_{15}$, we run minor embedding search on those linearized QUBO instances and count the number of instances for which a valid minor embedding is found.
-In a similar manner as in the previous experiment, we set clique embedding of a complete graph of size $180$ and $232$ as an initial state of minorminer Algorithm for $P_{16}$ and $Z_{15}$, respectively.
-We remark that since only graph structures of QUBO matrices matter in this experiment and density of linearized synthetic QUBO problems only depend on $p$, the linearized synthetic QUBO instances can be viewed as random graphs with almost constant density for a fixed $p$.
+For each combination of $n$ and $p\in \{0.2, 0.5, 1.0, 1.5, 2.0\}$, we apply Algorithms~\ref{alg:extract_order} and \ref{alg:qubo_linearization} to the 10 generated QUBO instances to obtain linearized QUBO instances.
+For each target graph $P_{16}$ and $Z_{15}$, we run minor-embedding search on those linearized QUBO instances and count the number of instances for which a valid minor-embedding is found.
+We remark that since only graph structures of QUBO matrices matter in this experiment and the density of linearized synthetic QUBO problems only depends on $p$, the linearized synthetic QUBO instances can be viewed as random graphs with almost constant density for a fixed $p$.